kgisl/makesite/content/blog/2020-08-22-visualizing-future.md.md

 <!-- title: Visualizing the Future -->

 # Feel it.
 Believe it.
-Achieve it
+Achieve it.

+You need to learn to dream.
+Visualize it.
+Feel like it has already happened.